NOAA-MDL/CAMPS/docs/source/sample_data/marine.rst

 The attribute OM_observedProperty takes on a value that resolves to a code registry entry for temperature.

 The attribute OM_procedure points to a two step process.
-The data in this file were first decoded from a tabular text format.
+The data in this file were decoded from a tabular text format.
+(They likely were exchanged in a different format before they were encoded in tabular text.)
 Then, they were quality controlled with routines developed by MDL.
 The attribute OM_procedure takes on a character string value that names one or more value-less integers.
 Those integers, in turn, convey metadata in their attributes about each procedureal step.